Skip to main content

 The default backend only has 2 requirements:

-The implementation of the default nginx ingress controller backend can be found here.
+The implementation of the default nginx ingress controller backend can be found in the ingress-gce 404-server source.

 Once you built and deployed your default backend service in the same namespace as your ingress resource you can refer to it via the following annotation on your ingress: